-If you have little tots living with you, it would be unthinkable to give each kid his/her own room in a small condo unit.
-So why would you compromise condo space by giving each kid his or her own bed?
-Not only would it take away so much space, it will make their rooms look cramped.
+If you have little tots living with you, it would be unthinkable to give each kid his/her room in a small condo unit.
+So why would you compromise condo space by giving each kid his or her bed?
+Not only would it take away so much space, but it will also make their rooms look cramped.

 HIDDEN STORAGES ARE A BIG BOON

 An assorted clutter of stuff and belongings can look pretty irritating in a limited space.
 However, if you own a lot of stuff chances are these are strewn and left almost everywhere giving visitors the impression of an unkempt unit.
 But, fret not as you do not have to bask yourself in eternal clutter should you live in a tiny unit space.
 What you can do instead is get creative with furniture: Have a coffee table with hidden drawers, a couch with several compartments or a bed that can serve as a shoe closet.
 This would make your unit look cleaner and livable.

 Do not disregard tight and small areas.